Maskop/.dots-hyprsurface/README.md

   - Create a basic bar with time, desktops, volume and powermenu
   - Make an onscreen keyboard, that will be toggleable
 - **December - February**
-  - Setup support for pen pressure and button clicks
   - Add notification center to the bar and create notification popups
   - Make gestures, that will bring up UI elements
 - **February - March**